muratk3n/thirdwave/en/tweets/2020/week14d.md

 ---

 OK.. let's play.
 Let's say the 20% kill rate is among the symptomatic.
-Then how do we get the the ratio of ppl who 1) get infected in the entire population 2) if they are infected, become symptomatic.
+Then how do we get the ratio of ppl who 1) get infected in the entire population 2) if they are infected, become symptomatic.

 Remember those cruise ships?
 They are great petri dishes.
 You know the virus reached everyone it could in those ships.
 From [CNN](https://edition.cnn.com/2020/03/24/us/diamond-princess-cruise-ship-asymptomatic-tests/index.html)